Director, Sinai Center for Thrombosis

 Click here to view full list of patents

-As The director of the Center for Thrombosis Research at Sinai Hospital of Baltimore (SCTR), Paul A. Gurbel, M.D.’s research has sparked a much needed debate in the cardiology community surrounding the under-recognized role that platelets play in coronary thrombosis and the efficacy of conventional antiplatelet treatment.
+As the director of the Center for Thrombosis Research at Sinai Hospital of Baltimore (SCTR), Paul A. Gurbel, M.D.’s research has sparked a much needed debate in the cardiology community surrounding the under-recognized role that platelets play in coronary thrombosis and the efficacy of conventional antiplatelet treatment.
+His translational research has influenced treatment guidelines and the design of prospective large scale clinical trials.

 Over the past decade, numerous advances in the treatment of patients with coronary artery disease have been made that were influenced by the discoveries made by Dr. Gurbel and his research team.
 Dr. Gurbel instituted the field of personalized antiplatelet therapy in the era of dual antiplatelet therapy (DAPT) by demonstrating:

-1) The presence of antiplatelet response variability to clopidogrel
+- The presence of antiplatelet response variability to clopidogrel.

-2) The role that clopidogrel and aspirin dose have on pharmacodynamics
+- The role that clopidogrel and aspirin dose have on pharmacodynamics.

-3) The key link between high platelet reactivity to adenosine diphosphate and post-stenting ischemic risk in patients on DAPT
+- The key link between high platelet reactivity to adenosine diphosphate and post-stenting ischemic risk in patients on DAPT.

-4) The key link between a threshold of platelet reactivity to ischemic event occurrence
+- The key link between a threshold of platelet reactivity to ischemic event occurrence.

-5) The relation that gender, ethnicity and age have with platelet reactivity
+- The relation that gender, ethnicity and age have with platelet reactivity.

-6) The effect that genetic polymorphisms and drug-drug interactions have on antiplatelet pharmacodynamics and clinical outcomes in patients with cardiovascular disease
+- The effect that genetic polymorphisms and drug-drug interactions have on antiplatelet pharmacodynamics and clinical outcomes in patients with cardiovascular disease.

-7) The relation between heightened platelet reactivity, hypercoagulability, inflammation, and clinical disease state acuity
+- The relation between heightened platelet reactivity, hypercoagulability, inflammation, and clinical disease state acuity.

-Dr. Gurbel serves on the editorial boards for several journals, including the Journal of the American College of Cardiology and the Royal and on the Scientific Session Committee for Transcatheter Cardiovascular Therapeutics and the International Scientific Advisory Board, International Society of Thrombosis and Haemostasis.
+Dr. Gurbel serves on the editorial boards for several journals, including the Journal of the American College of Cardiology and the Journal of the Royal Society of Medicine Cardiovascular Disease and on the Scientific Session Committee for Transcatheter Cardiovascular Therapeutics and the International Scientific Advisory Board, International Society of Thrombosis and Haemostasis.
 In addition to book chapters and monographs, he has authored nearly 300 articles in peer-reviewed journals, most recently including JAMA, Circulation, Journal of the American College of Cardiology, Diabetes, American Journal of Cardiology, American Heart Journal, Thrombosis and Haemostasis, Journal of Thrombosis and Haemostasis, Platelets, and Journal of Interventional Cardiology.
 In 2012 he authored 30 manuscripts in the peer-reviewed literature.
 In 2012, three peer reviewed papers developed by Dr. Gurbel and his team were named “Most Important Papers in Antiplatelet Therapy” by Circulation.